Updated June 2, 2026

 Optimal timing at the individual-post level is not sustainable without a calendar system that maps content to business events three to six months in advance.
 A well-structured quarterly content calendar for an executive typically includes: standing LinkedIn post slots on Tuesday/Wednesday/Thursday mornings, confirmed publication dates for 2-3 earned media placements per quarter, evergreen article publication dates on owned channels, and identified "watch" events — earnings dates, regulatory decisions, conference seasons, product announcements — that may trigger rapid-response content.

 The business case for calendar-driven timing is rooted in the compounding effect of consistent presence.
-The Edelman-LinkedIn 2025 data shows that 71% of decision-makers say thought leadership is more effective than traditional marketing for demonstrating value, and 91% say it helps uncover unrecognized needs.
+The Edelman-LinkedIn 2025 data shows that 91% of hidden decision-makers seek thought leadership that reveals previously unseen challenges or opportunities.
 These effects accumulate over a cadence of consistently published work — not from sporadic bursts of content.
-An executive who publishes twice per month across a full calendar year builds an inventory of 24+ indexed, AI-citable pieces that compound in discoverability.
-Meanwhile, 58.5% of US Google searches now end without a click (SparkToro/Datos 2024), meaning AI-cited content is often the only channel through which buyers encounter an executive's perspective.
+An executive who publishes twice per month across a full calendar year builds an inventory of two dozen-plus indexed, AI-citable pieces that compound in discoverability.
+Meanwhile, roughly 68% of US Google searches now end without a click (SparkToro, 2026), meaning AI-cited content is often the only channel through which buyers encounter an executive's perspective.
 That makes the timing and cadence of publishing a strategic business decision, not just a marketing preference.